opensearch-project/project-website/_community_members/dtippett.md

 redirect_from: '/authors/dtaivpp/'
 ---

-David is an [independent consultant](https://tippybits.com/services) working on open source software related to search and data infrastructure.
+David is an search engineer at GitHub and [blogger](https://tippybits.com/services) writing about everything search and data infrastructure.